copyright Flashon Studio/Shutterstock.com

-Reverse mortgages have gained a bad reputation over the years, but they can be a useful financial tool to seniors when used appropriately, says David Johnson, associate professor of finance at the University of Wisconsin-Superior.
+Reverse mortgages have gained a somewhat dubious reputation over the years, but they can be a useful financial tool for seniors when used appropriately, says David Johnson, associate professor of finance at the Maryville University in St. Louis.

 A home equity loan in which the borrower is not required to make payments.
 The homeowner must be at least 62 years old.
-A reverse mortgage accrues interest and does not have to be repaid until the homeowner dies or moves out of the house.
-The Federal Housing Administration calls it an HECM, for home equity conversion mortgage.
+A reverse mortgage accrues interest and doesn't have to be repaid until the homeowner dies or moves out of the house.
+The Federal Housing Administration, or FHA, calls it a HECM, for home equity conversion mortgage.

 Not only for the desperate